dwavesystems/dwave-ocean-sdk/docs/examples/pp_greedy.rst

 Postprocessing with a Greedy Solver
 ===================================

-This example improves a :class:`~dimod.SampleSet` returned from a QPU by postprocessing: it runs a steepest-descent solver initialized with the samples of the sampleset to find minima in the samples' neighbourhoods.

-The purpose of this example is to illustrate the advantages of postprocessing results of non-deterministic samplers such as quantum computers.
-Typically, Ocean tools do some minimal postprocessing on those samples; for example, when you use
+This example uses explicit postprocessing to improve results returned from a quantum computer.

+Typically, Ocean tools do some minimal, implicit postprocessing; for example, when you use
 `embedding tools <https://docs.ocean.dwavesys.com/en/stable/docs_system/reference/embedding.html>`_
+to map problem variables to qubits, *broken* :term:`chain`\ s (differing states of the qubits representing a variable) may be resolved by majority
-a broken :term:`chain` may be resolved by majority vote of the states of all the qubits of the chain.
-You can often improve results, at a low cost of classical processing time, by such postprocessing.
+vote: Ocean sets the variable's value based on the state returned from the majority of the qubits in the chain.
+You can often improve results, at a low cost of classical processing time, by postprocessing.

+:doc:`dwave-greedy </docs_greedy/sdk_index>` provides an implementation of
+a steepest-descent solver,  :class:`~greedy.sampler.SteepestDescentSolver`, for binary quadratic models.
+This example runs this classical algorithm initialized from QPU samples to find minima in the samples' neighbourhoods.

+The purpose of this example is to illustrate the benefit of postprocessing results from non-deterministic samplers such as quantum computers.

 Example Requirements
 ====================